-If you are painting details into the mold with colored white chocolate or cocoa butter, make sure the colored chocolate or cocoa butter has set before you begin the steps below.
+If you are painting details into the mold with colored white chocolate or colored cocoa butter, make sure the colored chocolate or cocoa butter has set before you begin the steps below.

-1. Lay mold on flat surface, such as a countertop or table.
+1. Lay mold on flat surface, such as a counter top or table.

 2. Melt or temper your chocolate according to instructions for the type of chocolate you have purchased.

 4. Fill each mold cavity/opening until chocolate is level with the top of each opening.

-5. Scrape excess chocolate from the mold by running the long edge of your offset spatula along the surface of your mold.
+6. Scrape excess chocolate from the mold by running the long edge of your offset spatula along the surface of your mold.

-10. If there is any moisture on the chocolate gently dry with a dry paper towel.
+10. If there is any moisture on the chocolate, gently dry with a dry paper towel.